 The further along we are in our development, the more we can handle.
 So then more will be expected.
 But if we’re still a rookie at this soul-work business, we’re not that strong yet.
 Then even a small effort may amount to enough.
 Whatever our deal, none of us can truly be happy in life if we’re not doing our best.
 All told, it’s our destiny to make some kind of headway, spiritually speaking.

 In truth, this path of purification can become the foundation of our whole life; symbolically, it can become the veritable ground we walk upon.
 When we decide to go this way, we shift the tracks of our life into a whole new channel.
-So then even if, from one day to the next, our main life challenges don’t disappear, we will feel a new spark of life awakening inside us that will furnish us with a vitality and acumen we never had before.
+So then even if, from one day to the next, our main life challenges don’t disappear, we will feel a new spark of life awakening inside us.
+And this will furnish us with a vitality and acumen we never had before.

 There’s no miracle formula here that will come as a reward from heaven.
-But what we can see, plainly and logically, is that this path is based on the simple law of cause and effect, and this law works quite naturally and equally impersonally.
+But what we can see, plainly and logically, is that this path is based on the simple law of cause and effect.
+And this law works quite naturally and equally impersonally.
 If we apply these teachings to our lives, they will work for us.
 There is nothing we must believe.

-Making a decision to follow this path does not mean we add some additional activity, like taking up lessons for fly fishing.
+Making a decision to follow this path does not mean we add some additional activity, like taking up fly fishing.
 This path won’t rob us of our time or take away effort we could be giving to some more important endeavor.
 Rather, think of this path as new foundation on which we can plant ourselves so that we can become more well-integrated—more whole.